huggingface/blog/deep-rl-intro.md

 <body>

+⚠️ A **new updated version of this article is available here** 👉 [https://huggingface.co/deep-rl-course/unit1/introduction](https://huggingface.co/deep-rl-course/unit1/introduction)

 *This article is part of the Deep Reinforcement Learning Class.
 A free course from beginner to expert.
-Check the syllabus [here.](https://github.com/huggingface/deep-rl-class)*
+Check the syllabus [here.](https://huggingface.co/deep-rl-course/unit0/introduction)*

 <img src="assets/63_deep_rl_intro/thumbnail.png" alt="Thumbnail"/>

 ---

+⚠️ A **new updated version of this article is available here** 👉 [https://huggingface.co/deep-rl-course/unit1/introduction](https://huggingface.co/deep-rl-course/unit1/introduction)

+*This article is part of the Deep Reinforcement Learning Class.
+A free course from beginner to expert.
+Check the syllabus [here.](https://huggingface.co/deep-rl-course/unit0/introduction)*

 Welcome to the most fascinating topic in Artificial Intelligence: **Deep Reinforcement Learning.**